Dezz001/Friend-Finder/README.md

 I believe my “htmlRoutes.js” file works.

 My “apiRoutes.js” file is what I will call a “Hot Mess!”
-I am having challenges routing my data through it and I know my smallest value absolute value calculation doesn’t work.
+I am having challenges routing my data through it and I know my absolute value calculation doesn’t work.

+My app is not on Heroku.

 Lastly, I cannot capture values into the survey HTML and append them to my friend array.

 Should you have any questions please do not hesitate to reach out to me.